Brbn-jpg/llama-talks/README.md

 ## RAG (Retrieval-Augmented Generation)

-v1 implements RAG to enhance AI responses with contextual information from your documents:
+Llama-talks implements RAG to enhance AI responses with contextual information from your documents:

 ### How RAG Works